Home › Blog › How to Create User Documentation – Importance & Types

 Now that a structure is ready, your team can start filling in the categories with relevant information.

-A thumb rule to building excellent articles is keeping them as simple as possible.
+A rule of thumb to build excellent articles is to keep them as simple as possible.

 Simplicity is an ingredient that can make your documentation stand out from your competitors.
 What more do customers need than a document that’s detailed yet easy to navigate and understand?